githubbrunob/DSLTransGIT/README.md

 DSLTrans is distributed as an eclipse plugin and works in all major operating systems.
 You can download eclipse modelling tools from [https://eclipse.org/](https://eclipse.org/).

+The easiest way to install DSLTrans is trough the update site: http://tinyurl.com/dsltrans-updatesite  (This is just the [UpdateSiteDSLTrans](./UpdateSiteDSLTrans) directory contents)

+If you need to run the DSLTrans transformer, then you need to also install SWI-Prolog.

 All the necessary software, including third party dependencies, is under the [DSLTrans-Release](./DSLTrans-Release) directory.

 Check out the [manual](./DSLTransManual/document.pdf) that contains the installation instructions.

-If you want the most recent version of DSLTrans you can always download the eclipse update site in [UpdateSiteDSLTrans](./UpdateSiteDSLTrans) directory.

 Getting Started